- It’s normal to feel nervous about starting therapy — but taking a few steps to prepare for your first session can help to lessen those nerves.

-Also, don’t shy away from asking your therapist questions prior to your first session—doing so often lessens nerves and better prepares you for what’s soon to come.
+When you prepare for your first therapy session, don’t be afraid to have some questions in mind.
+Doing so often lessens nerves and better prepares you for what’s soon to come.
 “I encourage individuals who are seeking counseling to ask key questions regarding the first session when scheduling your counseling session,” says Danielle Boose, mental health professional.
 “You can ask your potential therapist… What can I expect during our first session?
 Will I have the opportunity to begin addressing my issue for coming to counseling in the first visit?
 What’s your counseling style.”

 3) Find comfort in the fact that everything is kept confidential.